 If our existing stockholders, particularly our directors and executive officers and the entities affiliated with our current and former directors, sell substantial amounts of our common stock in the public market, or are perceived by the public market as intending to sell substantial amounts of our common stock, the trading price of our common stock could decline.
-We had 26,476,629 outstanding shares of common stock as of December 31, 2016, 169,479 of which were beneficially owned by directors, executive officers and other affiliates and will be subject to volume and other limitations under Rule 144 under the Securities Act.

 Shares of common stock that are either subject to outstanding options or reserved for future issuance under our employee benefit plans will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules and Rule 144 and Rule 701 under the Securities Act of 1933, as amended.
-Additionally, some of our existing stockholders have demand and piggyback rights to require us to register with the SEC up to 169,479 shares of our common stock.
+Additionally, some of our existing stockholders have demand and piggyback rights to require us to register with the SEC up to a certain number of shares of our common stock.
 If we register these shares of common stock, the stockholders would be able to sell those shares freely in the public market, subject to Rule 144 transfer restrictions applicable to affiliates.
 We registered 5,057,458 shares of common stock held by certain of our stockholders in a registration statement on Form S-3 filed with the SEC on December 16, 2016 and declared effective as of January 6, 2017.
 Such stockholders are able to freely trade such shares of common stock.

-Furthermore, certain of our employees, directors, officers and affiliates may enter into Rule 10b5-1 plans providing for transactions of our securities from time to time.
+Furthermore, certain of our employees, directors, officers or affiliates have entered into Rule 10b5-1 plans providing for transactions of our securities from time to time.
 Under a Rule 10b5-1 plan, a broker executes trades pursuant to parameters established by the securityholder when entering into the plan, without further direction from the securityholder.
+Accordingly, sales under these plans may occur at any time, including possibly before, simultaneously with, or immediately after significant events involving us.
 A Rule 10b5-1 plan may be amended or terminated in some circumstances.
-If any additional shares of common stock are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.
+If any additional shares of our common stock are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.
+We do not undertake to report the entry into, or the amendment or termination of, any Rule 10b5-1 plans adopted by our employees, directors, officers or affiliates in the future, except to the extent required by law.